OpenStackOnRaPi/ostackinstall/README.md

 Currently, Raspberry Pi 4 is assumed as the HW implementation base.
 It is expected that extensions (if any) needed for Rraspberry Pi 5 will be added to this guide in the future once we test RaPi 5 setup sufficiently well.

+Worth of noting is also that our clusters are a perfect base for experimenting with Kubernetes.
+In our lab, we use bare-metal setup of K3s - an excellent match for Raspbbery Pi.

 ## Assumptios

 All procedures described herein refer to HW and SW setup of the cluster as specified below: